Skip to Content

 50 Amp RV extension Cords

-Finally, if you’ve got a Class A RV or a large travel trailer like a 5th wheel, you’ll want to carry a 50-amp RV extension cord.
+Finally, if you’ve got a large motorhome, travel trailer, or 5th wheel, you’ll want to carry a 50-amp RV extension cord.

 Camco PowerGrip Heavy-Duty Outdoor 50-Amp RV Extension Cord